 Semi Truck Parking Tips

-- Plan Ahead: One of the best ways to ensure you get a good, safe place to park is to pre-plan your route and rest breaks.
+- Plan Ahead: One of the best ways to ensure you get a good, safe place to park your truck is to pre-plan your route and rest breaks.
 Decide when and where you’ll stop and map out a truck stop or area to park.
-Some truckers use Google Earth to look for parking spots close by.
 If possible, try to schedule your trip to avoid an overnight stay in congested areas where parking will be a challenge and try to avoid driving through high-crime areas.

 - Park Early: A busy truck stop will start filling up in the early evening.
 If you’re able to, plan your route so your day starts earlier in the morning.
 Then when it’s time to take a break, you’ll get to a truck stop before the spots fill up.
 You can also reserve parking at some truck stops, usually for a fee, which can help you claim your spot.